-My dream was to study computing and the Computer Networking BEng course available at London Met seemed perfect for me.
+My dream was to study computing, and the Computer Networking BEng course available at London Met seemed perfect for me.
 But what really drew me to study here was the wide diversity of the students and staff.
-It is one of the few universities that offers an equal representation of the world.
+It is one of the few universities that offer an equal representation of the world.

 At first, I was a little worried about studying as a mature student but quickly found it to be no problem at all.
-I have a clear idea of what I want to gain from my studies and I am able to really focus on what I’m doing.
-All of this stems from the life experience I have gained.
+I had a clear idea of what I wanted to gain from my studies and I was able to really focus on the work.
+All of this stemmed from the life experience I have gained.

 My life was a bit hectic during the last three years of studying.
-Between working night shifts and family responsibilities, not to mention the political and community service work I do in Ethiopia, my native country.
+Between working night shifts and family responsibilities, I also did work for the political and community services in Ethiopia, my native country.

 Juggling all of these commitments was really difficult and physically demanding, but out of sheer determination and incredible support from my lecturers, I got through the course and came out successful, being awarded a First class degree.

 Graduating was made all the more special by the fact that my twin daughters also graduated this summer.
 Both studied Master’s in Accounting and Finance and graduated from the University of Lincoln, and Brunel University.